openstreetmap-polska/openaedmap-frontend/README.md

 - dev - for dev environment

 Create branch off of `dev` branch and when finished make PR back to `dev` branch.

+Pushes to both branches result in auto deployment.

 ## Translating
 We are using [Weblate](https://weblate.org) to manage translations.